clicalmani/tonka/docs/controllers.md

 #### Running Tests

-To run your tests, you can use the `test` console command provided by Tonka.
+To run your tests, you can use the `test` console command provided by **Tonka**.
 This command will execute all the tests in your application and display the results.

 ```sh
 php tonka test